harttle/liquidjs/docs/source/tags/overview.md

 description: Description and demo for each Liquid tag
 ---

 LiquidJS implements business-logic independent tags that are typically implemented in [shopify/liquid][shopify/liquid].
-This section contains the specification and demoes for all the tags implemented by LiquidJS.
+This section contains the specification and demos for all the tags implemented by LiquidJS.

 There're a dozen of tags supported by LiquidJS, with all tags in [shopify/liquid][shopify/liquid].
 These tags can be categorized into these groups: